Large-Scale Quantum Separability Through a Reproducible Machine Learning Lens: Experimental Details

 We train a nonlinear SVM with polynomial and Gaussian kernels and use the scikit-learn SVM implementation~\cite{pedregosa2011scikit}.
 The hyperparameters of the SVM and the kernels were determined by 5-fold cross validation without using the test data.
 Code and trained models are available at \url{https://gitlab.lis-lab.fr/balthazar.casale/ML-Quant-Sep}.

+For neural networks, we used two hidden layers with $2d$ neurons in the first layer and $d$ neurons in the second, where $d$ is the dimension of the data.
+We also used Relu activation, batch normalization and Adam with a learning rate of $0.001$.

-\subsection{Additional Results}
+\subsection{Additional results}

+Accuracy results with the 3-dimensional qudit dataset with different ratios of PPT data are depicted in Table~\ref{tab:accuracy_3x3}.
+SVM obtains very high accuracy with and without data augmentation.
+Note that we use the same number of data in the two configurations in order to validate the proposed density matrix data augmentation scheme.

-In the 3-dimensional qudit setting, SVM has achieved good performance on quantum separability when trained with 1000 examples per class.
-Table~\ref{test_score_3x3} compares these results with an SVM trained using 100 examples.
+Since SVM achieves good performance on the $3\times 3$ quantum dataset when trained with 1000 examples per class, we also performed experiments with an SVM trained using 100 examples.
+The results are shwon in Table~\ref{test_score_3x3}.
 It is interesting to see that our data augmentation strategy helps to improve the prediction accuracy.

+FW data are generated using the proposed Frank-Wolfe method for approximating the nearest separable density matrix.
+These data are near to the decision frontier between the two classes SEP and PPT-ENT.
+The accuracy results of SVM when using this data are presented in Table~\ref{tab:fw_data}.
+The presence of FW data largely reduces the performance of SVM.

 \end{appendices}